 18. Skimmia Japonica

-Mahonia is another evergreen shrub with origins from the mountains accounting for its cold hardiness and frost resistance.
-They’ve got an interesting foliage and blooms all winter long making it a favorite in a garden landscape.
-It’s got edible blue to black berries which are rich in vitamin C but has undesirable effects when taken in large quantity.
+Mahonia is another evergreen shrub with origins in the mountains, which accounts for its cold hardiness and frost resistance.
+They offer interesting foliage that blooms all winter long, making it a favorite for garden landscapes.

 Although the poinsettia is a plant more widely used for Christmas decoration, it is actually a tropical and a subtropical plant.
 The famous red foliage is very vibrant and prominent during the winter season.